mhx/dwarfs/doc/dwarfs.md

   be an integer value.
 Suffixes `ms`, `s`, `m`, `h` are supported.
   If no suffix is given, the value will be assumed to be in seconds.

+- `-o seq_detector=`*num*:
+  Threshold, in blocks, for the sequential access detector.
+If the most recently accessed *num* blocks are sequential, then the block following the sequence is prefetched.
+This can significantly increase throughput if data is acccessed sequentially.
+A value of `0` completely disables detection and prefetching.

 - `-o perfmon=`*name*[`+`*name*...]:
   Enable performance monitoring for the list of `+`-separated components.
   This option is only available if the project was built with performance